East Bend Animal Hospital

 • Muzzle the animal

-• Flush burn immediately with large quantities of water
+• Flush burns immediately with large quantities of water

 • Severe